OAuth 2.0

 You should not include the user’s ID in a public URL (for example /users/[USER_ID_HERE]

-), because that allows attackers to associate users across different websites.
+), because that lets attackers associate users across different websites.
 Instead, you should create your own ID that you use in your URLs instead.

 This tutorial introduced Google OAuth server and client library, but there are many other ways to handle registration and login.